 If you open for example a German materia medica document, then you will need to type in German.

 If you show the Synthesis repertory in English, with a second language German, you can search in English.

-Tip: A better way is to use the keyboard "?" key to open the simple search
+Tip: A better way is to use the ?-key to open the simple search

-You can also open the Simple search window if you press on the keyboard the question mark "?" or the F4 key.
+You can also open the Simple (word) search window if you press on the keyboard the question mark "?" or the F4 key.
 Or you can open the Advanced search with F5 key.

-These two search windows ("?" or "F4") and ("F5") offer a better control how to enter your search, compared to type it in the small search box in the toolbar.
+These two search windows (F4) and (F5) actually offer you a much better control over your search compared to the search box in the toolbar, and should be used preferably.

-If you know the exact location of the symptom you want to look up, then use the Find option, to browse to that symptom.
+If you know the exact location of the symptom use the Find option, to browse to that symptom.
 For more information see below chapter Find.

-The language in Synthesis: how to show a second language
+The language in Synthesis: show a second language